A Trace in the Sand

 You know, I think he's going to be a software engineer.
 Grin.
 I was that smart once too.
 Sigh.

-[10/24/08] Charlie returned with his special brand of insight wrapped in humor (Charlie can take Sir Ken Robinson on any day!):
+[10/24/08] Charlie (who has a son named Ryan) returned with his special brand of insight wrapped in humor (Charlie can take Sir Ken Robinson on any day!):

 'I got a laugh out of Ryan’s comment.
 I can’t count the number of times that I have heard something similar from my own kids, or even at work.
 The number is high enough, that I’ve given it a name: